faizyorg/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.0/azure-notebook-vm-setup/README.md

+# Quickstart 1.0
-# 1.0 Setting up your environment
+# Setting up your environment
 # Azure Notebook VMs Setup

 At a high level, here are the setup tasks you will need to perform to prepare your Azure Notebook VM Environment (the detailed instructions follow):